zhangshuyun/gitaly/doc/DESIGN.md

 Git's fundamental behaviors are similar to relational database engines and are difficult to horizontally scale for the same reasons that serverless database is challenging and why serverless database cannot handle all existing relational database workloads.

-Gitaly is a layer that brings horizontal scaling and higher availability to massively scaled Git operations through a variety of optimizations in disk locality, caching results of intensive operations (like git pack), coordinating between multiple nodes, cluster synchronization and sharding.
+Gitaly is a layer that brings horizontal scaling and higher availability to massively scaled Git operations through a variety of optimizations in disk locality, caching results of intensive operations (like git pack-objects), coordinating between multiple nodes, cluster synchronization and sharding.

 > **Note:** While Gitaly is designed to help Git scale horizontally, Gitaly internal operations depend on the standard open source release of the git client which it calls during git operations.
 So some Gitaly limitations still pass through from Git.
 The same is true of any server system that does not have a layer like Gitaly - but in such cases there is no ability to provide any horizontal scaling support at all.
 #### Git Architectural Characteristics and Assumptions